hagaygarty/mdCNN/README.md

 # mdCNN
-Multidimensional CNN.
-Matlab implementation of convolution Neural Network framework, supporting 2D and 3D input/kernels

-mdCNN is a framework used to train and test deep conventional network.
+mdCNN is a MATLAB toolbox implementing Convolutional Neural Networks (CNNs) for 2D and 3D inputs.
+Network is Multidimensional, kernels are in 3D and convolution is done in 3D.
+It is suitable for volumetric inputs such as CT / MRI, but can also support 2D image inputs.

 The framework supports all the major features such as droput, padding, stride, max pooling, L2 regularization, momentum, cross entropy/ MSE

-mdCNN Framework is completely written in matlab and supports 1D , 2D and 3D input size.
-Unlike most CNN implementations, this framework can process input where every feature map is three dimensional, hence good for 3D image processing such as CT and MRI.
-Kernels are 3 dimensional and convolution is done in 3D.

-Framework is heavily optimized and quite efficient.
-While training or testing, all of the CPU cores are participating by using Matlab Built-in Multi-threading capabilities.
+Framework is completely written in matlab and is heavily optimized.
+While training or testing, all of the CPU cores are participating by using Matlab Built-in Multi-threading.

 There are several examples for networks pre-configured to run MNIST, CIFAR10 , and 3dMNIST - a special enhancement of MNIST dataset to 3D volumes.